Auction Details: Reference Bills® Securities

 Competitive and non-competitive orders: In order to accommodate investors of all sizes, Freddie Mac also accepts non-competitive customer orders.
-Non-competitive orders must be for at least $1,000 (and in $1,000 increments thereafter) up to $5 million.
-Non-competitive orders greater than $5 million may not exceed 20% of the total amount offered and must be expressed in round increments of $1 million.
+Non-competitive orders must be for at least $1,000 (and in $1,000 increments thereafter).
+Non-competitive orders may not exceed 20% of the total amount offered.
 All Reference Bills securities auctions provide for a maximum of 20% of the total offering to be awarded on a non-competitive basis.
-Allocations of non-competitive orders, if necessary, give first priority to orders of less than $5 million and are subject to rounding.
 All competitive bids must be for a minimum of at least $1 million, and in $1 million increments thereafter.

-Bid limits: To ensure broad-based distribution, Freddie Mac limits the volume awarded to any single participant to a maximum of 50% of the auctioned amount.
-Individual bids are capped at 50% of the auction total, whether for customers’ or for dealers’ proprietary accounts.
-These measures ensure that a smooth, predictable debt supply will be brought to market.
+Bid limits: To ensure broad-based distribution, Freddie Mac limits the volume awarded to any single participant, in the dealer group, to a maximum of 50% of the auctioned amount.
+Customer bids will be limited to 100% of the auctioned amount.

 Discount notes program: Freddie Mac continues to post discount notes daily.
 Reverse inquiry discount note business, a highly popular aspect of Freddie Mac’s traditional discount note program, is encouraged.
 However, new discount notes are issued with target maturities that are not in conflict with the maturity dates of the Reference Bills securities program.